cytoscape/LargestSubnetwork/README.md

-# LargestConnectedComponent App for Cytoscape
+# Largest Subnetwork App for Cytoscape

-LargestConnectedComponent App is a Cytoscape app.
-It provides the functionality to select the largest connected component in the current network.
+Largest Subnetwork App is a Cytoscape app.
+It provides the functionality to select the largest connected subnetwork in the current network.